-Prey makes up primarily rodents and lizards, with rodents being the preferred prey of larger, adult individuals and lizards making up the diet of juveniles - however, even in adults lizards comprise the majority of prey items taken in the cooler months of Fall & Spring.
+Prey is made up of primarily rodents and lizards, with rodents being the preferred prey of larger, adult individuals and lizards making up the diet of juvenile--however, even in adults, lizards comprise the majority of prey items taken in the cooler months of Fall & Spring.

 While rare, the Great Basin rattlesnake is one of the few, if only, species known to eat eggs.